thomase1234/esphome-fake-xemex-csmb/README.md

 ## Working

-ESPhome acting as a Xemex CSMB by simulating a Modbus RTU Slave/Client/Server that can be polled by a master (e.g. a EV Wallbox like Shell Recharge Advanced 3.0) and delivers IREGs and HREGs which can be controlled arbitratily, I'm planning to use the values from my Shelly EM, however I've included a return value examples that allows you to set the values directly from HomeAssistant for anyone using that.
+ESPhome acting as a Xemex CSMB by simulating a Modbus RTU Slave/Client/Server that can be polled by a master (e.g. a EV Wallbox like Shell Recharge Advanced 3.0) and delivers IREGs and HREGs which can be controlled arbitratily.
+Currently I'm including an automation that uses values from my Shelly 3EM.
+It's based on the work from [NMOptimization](https://community.home-assistant.io/u/NMOptimization).
+Originally posted on a thread called [My New Motion integration EV Charging from Shell newmotion](https://community.home-assistant.io/t/my-new-motion-integration-ev-charging-from-shell-newmotion/369593/153)

 The Xemex CSMB is used to measure the current on up to 3 phases in the home.
 Based on the actual power consumption, the Shell Recharge 3.0 can decrease or increase the power consumed by the connected car.